 A functional resume emphasizes your skills, abilities and accomplishments rather than your work experience.
 It’s a good option if you’re a recent graduate or changing industries.

-Use this format when you don’t have a ton of experience, but have skills that meet the position requirements.
+Use a functional resume format when you don’t have a ton of experience, but have skills that meet the position requirements.
 Make sure to group skills under categories that are relevant to the job you’re applying for and describe specific job skills.

-Let's say you are applying for a graphic designer position.
-Relevant skills to include would be any design software you’ve used regularly and any impactful, quantifiable results you might have gained, such as helping a previous employer achieve a high conversion rate in an ad you created.
-In your resume, it would look something like this:
+Let's say you're applying for a graphic designer position.
+Relevant skills to include would be mastery of design software and any impactful, quantifiable results you might have gained, such as helping a previous employer achieve a high conversion rate in an ad you created.
+It might look something like this:

 - Used Photoshop to create website images, ads and infographics